COSI-Lab/book/README.md

 ## Development

 The COSI book is built with [mdbook](https://github.com/rust-lang/mdBook).
-Skim over the [User Guide](https://rust-lang.github.io/mdBook/) to get a jist for how the tool works.
+Skim over the [User Guide](https://rust-lang.github.io/mdBook/) to get a gist for how the tool works.
 Particularly the explanation on [SUMMARY.md](https://rust-lang.github.io/mdBook/format/summary.html).

 1. Install the [rust](https://rustup.rs/) programming language.
 2. After setting up rust run `cargo install mdbook --vers "^0.4"` to get the tool.